 Milam is a very small town located in the state of Texas.
 With a population of 1,355 people and just one neighborhood, Milam is the 755th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Milam is generally considered to be a blue-collar town.
-37.24% of the Milam workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Milam is a blue-collar town, with 37.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Milam is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Milam who work in maintenance occupations (16.89%), healthcare suport services (9.79%), and sales jobs (8.83%).

 Another notable thing is that Milam is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Being a small town, Milam does not have a public transit system used by locals to get to and from work.
+Milam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Milam are slightly better educated than the national average of 21.84% for all cities and towns, with 24.57% of adults in Milam having a bachelor's degree or advanced degree.
+The education level of Milam citizens is a little higher than the average for US cities and towns: 24.57% of adults in Milam have at least a bachelor's degree.

 The per capita income in Milam in 2022 was $36,062, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $144,248 for a family of four.
 However, Milam contains both very wealthy and poor people as well.